vtomovaa/My-Orchidea/README.md

 # My Orchidea
-All about orchids app made for educational purpose, created with Angular as front-End, Node.js as Back-End
+All about orchids app made for educational purpose, created with Angular as Front-End.
 # Setup
 To run this project, in the project directory, you should run: